madalina/documentation-portfolio/README.md

 # Samples of technical writing

-I would love to be able to share some of the internal technical documentation and software release notes with you, but unfortunately, they are not in the public domain.
-However, I can share a couple of working samples of documentation work that I've done on open source projects, as well as individual snippets.
+Here are some samples of documentation work that I've done, that is in the public domain.

 ## Samples of REST API documentation
 1. Node REST API for a blog (open source collaboration, ongoing):